 Under workers’ compensation insurance, you may receive benefits to cover medical bills or rehabilitation costs if you become injured or ill on the job.
-Workers' comp covers partial lost wages if you miss work.
+Workers' comp covers partially lost wages if you miss work.
 Some policies will provide death benefits if you’re killed on the job.

 Unlike the other types of coverage we've discussed so far, workers' comp only applies if you become sick or hurt while performing the duties of your job.
 According to the Bureau of Labor Statistics, only 1 percent of American workers missed work due to an occupational injury or illness this past year.
 That being said, you shouldn't rely solely on workers' comp to protect your income.